Updated on 2025-07-30 GMT+08:00

 Scenarios

-When the size of a disk is greater than 2 TiB, you can only use parted to create GPT partitions.
-The initialization operations may vary depending on the server OS.
+When your disk is greater than 2 TiB, you can only use the parted tool and create GPT partitions.
+The initialization operations vary depending on the server OS.
+To learn about the differences between MBR and GPT, see Partition Styles.

 Partition Style